tjwombo/RNSArchipelago/README.md

 ## Bug Reports

-If you found any bugs, no you didn't.
-But if you insist you did, please report it in the Archipelago discord server [here](https://discord.com/channels/731205301247803413/1241105661425877194)
+If you found any bugs, please report it in the Archipelago discord server in the Rabbit and Steel channel [here](https://discord.com/channels/731205301247803413/1241105661425877194)

 ## Installation

-**Note Reloaded-II can have some trouble downloading/updating, so it is reccomended to make sure you are using the correct version before starting a multiworld**
+**Note Reloaded-II can have some trouble downloading/updating, so it is recommended to make sure you are using the correct version before starting a multiworld**

 This mod uses [R2Reloaded](https://github.com/Reloaded-Project/Reloaded-II)